Metric system: 20th century

-Metre–tonne–second systems

 The metre–tonne–second system of units (MTS) was based on the metre, tonne and second – the unit of force was the sthène and the unit of pressure was the pièze.
 It was invented in France for industrial use and from 1933 to 1955 was used both in France and in the Soviet Union.

-Gravitational systems

 Gravitational metric systems use the kilogram-force (kilopond) as a base unit of force, with mass measured in a unit known as the hyl, Technische Masseneinheit (TME), mug or metric slug.
 Although the CGPM passed a resolution in 1901 defining the standard value of acceleration due to gravity to be 980.665 cm/s2, gravitational units are not part of the International System of Units (SI).

-International System of Units
+Current

 The International System of Units is the modern metric system.
 It is based on the metre–kilogram–second–ampere (MKSA) system of units from early in the 20th century.
 It also includes numerous coherent derived units for common quantities like power (watt) and irradience (lumen).
 Electrical units were taken from the International system then in use.
 Other units like those for energy (joule) were modelled on those from the older CGS system, but scaled to be coherent with MKSA units.
 Two additional base units – the kelvin, which is equivalent to degree Celsius for change in thermodynamic temperature but set so that 0 K is absolute zero, and the candela, which is roughly equivalent to the international candle unit of illumination – were introduced.
 Later, another base unit, the mole, a unit of amount of substance equivalent to the Avogadro number number of specified molecules, was added along with several other derived units.

 The system was promulgated by the General Conference on Weights and Measures (French: Conférence générale des poids et mesures – CGPM) in 1960.
-At that time, the metre was redefined in terms of the wavelength of a spectral line of the krypton-86 atom, and the standard metre artefact from 1889 was retired.
+At that time, the metre was redefined in terms of the wavelength of a spectral line of the krypton-86 atom (krypton-86 being a stable isotope of an inert gas that occurs in undetectable or trace amounts naturally), and the standard metre artefact from 1889 was retired.